-- 3. Specified corner of the specified rectangle. - 4.
+- 2. In the "Rectangle" dialog box, select. - 4.
 Specified rectangle hemline input value or the bottom edge. - 5.
 Specified rectangle full high or high value input full.

 To Create a square using with the midpoint of the base as the start point and by specifying the full base